camunda/camunda-docs-static/enterprise/content/announcement.md

 * End of Support for Amazon Aurora PostgreSQL 10
 * End of Support for Microsoft SQL Server 2014
 * End of Support for WildFly Application Server 13
+* End of Support for JBoss EAP 7.0 / 7.1
 * End of Support for Oracle WebLogic Server 12c (12R2)

 ## Camunda Platform 7.17